ryanboldi/Balancer-AI/README.md

 </p>

 ### Results
-This is the result after a few generations of training.
-Some of them have inverted brains and score on the RED side, but most of them learn to bounce the ball on the green wall, scoring repeatedly:
+After a few generations of evolution, the majority of creatures seem to be acting similarly to a human would.
+Some of the creatures have their brains inverted as a mutation, and score on the RED side.
+Fortunatley, the rest of them learn to bounce the ball on the green wall, scoring repeatedly.
+The follow gif shows this happening:
 <p align="center">
 <img src='WinningDecent.gif' alt="Game plan" width="800px">
 </p>